Similar in function to dcast, but produces a sparse

 casting

-, see details for specifics.- fun.aggregate
+formula, see details for specifics.- fun.aggregate

 name of aggregation function.
 Defaults to 'sum'